raydleemsc/sb_php/v8n/readme.md

 1. Denial of access will lead to clearing of all cookies by expiry.
 ### Next steps
 1. Improve admin whitelist management with admin controls (e.g. system status, add/remove admins)
+1. Change cli close cmd to provide new key(s) for review.
+1. Add openadmin cmd to permit one access key to promote to admin and then immediately closeadmin.